kieran-walsh/vaporplay/README.md

 # Vaporplay
-A web app that lets users turn songs into vaporwave
+A web app that lets users turn songs into vaporwave (i.e., control the speed of audio files)

 ### About this project
 - A "just for fun" project I did on my own time